 Your dentist will inject some anesthesia to maintain your comfort levels.
 Once the abutment teeth are ground into the perfect shape for a bridge, your dentist will take an impression of your teeth.
 This impression will help in getting the right shade, size, and perfect shape.

 Now, your dentist will send those impressions to the laboratory.
-In the meantime, your dentist will fit some temporary dental bridges.
+In the meantime, your dentist will fit some temporary bridges.

-Remember, the temporary bridges are made from dental fillings.
+Remember, temporary bridges are made from dental fillings.
 Therefore, you should always get back to your dentist to get them removed.